malloc0x3cc/malloc0x3cc/README.md

 I wish to learn a lot of stuff, but I’m focusing on web development for now.

-- 🔭 I’m currently working on a secret web app (in production soon hopefully)
+- 🔭 I will soon be working on a secret web app (in production soon hopefully)
 - 🌱 I’m currently learning Django

 <!--